Get on the electoral register

 Using one of these services, you should still be checking your full credit report regularly to see if everything is up to date and accurate.

 If there are any mistakes on your credit report, get them corrected.
-This could be an incorrect address or an account which is listed as being open when it’s closed.
+This could be an incorrect address or an account that is listed as being open when it’s closed.

 You can do this by contacting providers and asking them to correct it.
 Alternatively, you can contact a credit reference agency and ask them to contact the provider on your behalf.